asherginting/go-wallet-frontend/README.md

 # Go - Wallet Frontend

-Go-Wallet is a simplify financial needs and saving much time in banking needs with one single app
+Go-Wallet is a simplify financial needs and saving much time in banking needs with one single app.